ryanmeinzer/github-demo/README.md

 # Demo Project ReadMe

-This is a saimple readme file ok now
+This is a simple readme file ok now, adding something else